RobertMartinez/robertmartinez.github.io/_posts/2015-09-09-backpacking-trip-weather-planning.md

 * Apparently the [California Bureau of Reclamation](http://cdec.water.ca.gov/cgi-progs/queryF?s=GNL&d=07-Sep-2015+11:10&span=51hours) maintains the GNLC1 weather station.
 * MesoWest does some kind of quality control analysis on weather station reporting.
 [You can see here that GNLC1 has been acting up recently](http://fam.nwcg.gov/roman/cgi-bin/meso_base_past.cgi?stn=GNLC1&unit=0&time=LOCAL&day1=5&month1=09&year1=2015&hour1=0).
 I may make a point to reference this data next time I'm doing some backpacking trip weather planning.
 * The [NOAA Hydrometeorological Automated Data System (HADS)](http://www.nws.noaa.gov/oh/hads/) also maintains a large number of weather stations.
 GNLC1 is included and you can search for it via the NWSLI ID search box.
+Here's a [detailed explanation from NOAA about HADS](http://www.nws.noaa.gov/oh/hads/WhatIsHADS.html).

 ##09/14/15 Update